 Self discovery work is very important for overcoming and healing these limiting beliefs we have adopted over the years.
 Take some quiet time to contemplate on where these words, thoughts in your mind, or feeling of unworthiness are coming from.
 Whose voice is that?
 Who told you that you are not good enough, smart enough, capable enough?
 Ex boos, ex partner, your parents, school teachers...?
 When and how did you learn/adopt/start believing... that you are less than or not good enough?
 It is very important to do this self discovery work.
 If you find it difficult on your own or limiting beliefs were formed in the early childhood or after experiencing some setbacks, traumas, or failures, emotional wounds... working with a life coach can be of big help to identify, heal, and overcome these limiting beliefs. ] Self empowerment work is also very helpful in replacing limiting beliefs with empowering ones (I suggest reading my previous blog post with tips on self empowerment in case you missed it).

-SELF CONFIDENCE KILLER #2: BODY IMAGE ISSUES AND BODY SHAME
+SELF CONFIDENCE KILLER #2: BODY IMAGE ISSUES

 As mentioned above body image issues and body shame are one of the major killers of self confidence for women.
 These feelings of unworthiness are usually being unconsciously formed as a result of social programming while growing up and watching beautiful princesses or Cinderella seducing Prince Charming, and movies showing how "hot" girls get a raving girl gang, the hottest football team player who is handsome and popular in school as a boyfriend, parking tickets resolved, and so on…

 We are constantly bombarded by messages in the popular culture and media of not being worthy as a woman unless we look like that "hot girl" from a movie or that hot super model on a COSMO cover.